pnsaevik/ladim_plugins/README.md

 4. A simple test example.
 This includes a `ladim.yaml` configuration file, a `particles.rls` release file, a `forcing.nc` forcing file (may be copied from another subpackage), and a ladim output file named `out.nc`.
-5. Optionally a generic routine for generating release files, named `make_release.py` or `make_release.m`.
+5. Optionally a test example for generating release files.
+This includes a `release.yaml` configuration file and an output release file named `out.rls`.
 6. Optionally additional automated test modules, named `test_*.py`

 An ideal test example should be quick to run and easy to analyze,